BPMData/JHU_5_ReproducibleResearch/Project2_RMD.md

 ##  9  10148404500 Flood
 ## 10   8967041310 Ice Storm
 ```
-Looking at our top 10 economically consequential weather events, we notice that we need to re-collate the data so all the various Hurricane/Typhoon observations get grouped back together, which we will re-do below.
+Looking at our  $10$ most economically consequential weather events, we notice that we need to re-collate the data so all the various Hurricane/Typhoon observations get grouped back together, which we do below.

 ```r